typelevel/typelevel.github.com/posts/2016-10-17-minicheck.md

 The result should ideally be something like a boolean: Either the property holds or it doesn't.
 But one of the main features of any property testing library is that it will return a counterexample for the inputs where the property doesn't hold.
 Hence, we need to store this counterexample in the failure case.
+In practice, the result type would be much richer, with attached labels, reasons, expectations, counters, ... and more diagnostic fields.

 ```tut:book:silent
 sealed trait Result